 Our vacation and sick leave policy is straight forward: you can take what you need!
 At the Council we empower each employee to harness their time management skills and be responsible for the work that needs to be accomplished.

 The Council supports employee’s interest in developing professionally.
 We encourage employees to develop through on the job experiences, council programs, educational seminars, classes, training sessions, and workshops.

 The Council Values are the foundation for our culture and define the way we strive to support each other and our members.
 Our values at work are:

 Diversity, Equity, and Inclusion

-The Council on Foundations is invested in fostering a diverse, equitable, and inclusive workforce and has created a DEI Advisory Group, led by the Vice President of Diversity, Equity and Inclusion, Floyd Mills.
-The Council on Foundations is an Equal Opportunity Employer (EOE).
+The Council on Foundations is invested in fostering a diverse, equitable, and inclusive workforce and has created a DEI Advisory Group, led by the Vice President, Culture, Talent, & Equity, Ruth LaToison Ifill The Council on Foundations is an Equal Opportunity Employer (EOE).
 Accordingly, the Council promotes equal opportunity in the areas of recruitment, hiring, employment, training, development, placement, transfer, promotion, wages and benefits, terminations, and working conditions.
 The Council does not discriminate on the basis of race, color, national origin, ancestry, sex (including pregnancy, childbirth or related medical conditions like lactation, gender, gender identity, and gender expression), age, marital status, religion, disability or medical condition, sexual orientation, genetic characteristics or the results of genetic testing, veteran status, public assistance status, city or county discrimination agency membership or activity, or any other category protected by federal, state, or local anti-discrimination laws.

 Council Events and Staff Outings